anton-rudeshko/anton-rudeshko.github.io/quotes/index.md

 > Efficiency is doing things right; effectiveness is doing the right things.

 — Peter Drucker

+> Programs must be written for people to read, and only incidentally for machines to execute.

+— Harold Abelson in "Structure and Interpretation of Computer Programs"

 > Experience is what you get when you didn't get what you wanted.